Zhenya22886/SelfAssessment/Skills/JavaScript.md

   - new Error
   - with
 - Functions
-  - function declaration
+  - function declaration🖐️ used
-  - function expression
+  - function expression👂 heard
-  - return
+  - return🖐️ used
   - default parameters
   - functional object
 - Data structures
-  - Array
+  - Array🖐️ used
-  - mixin
+  - mixin🖐️ used
-  - extend
+  - extend🖐️ used
-  - typed arrays
+  - typed arrays👂 heard
-  - Map
+  - Map🖐️ used
-  - Set
+  - Set🖐️ used
-  - undefined
+  - undefined👂 heard
-  - null
+  - null🖐️ used
-  - Proxy
+  - Proxy👂 heard
   - weak collections
   - timers
   - EventEmitter